fivebillionmph/m223a-class-project/Yannan/readme.md

 #### Output
 - Skull-stripped NIfTI file
+- Use the one ending with "_cerebrum.mask.nii.gz"

 #### Language:
-- Python 2.7
+- Python 2.7 or 3.7

 #### Required Python Packages
-- psycopg2
-- nibabel
-- xlrd
 - os

 #### Requried Software